Introduction to MTA

 The Manitoba Trappers Association (MTA) was established in 1972 to serve the trappers of Manitoba.
-Lac du Bonnet has been the location of the head office since 1992.
 Responsibilities are divided into 11 geographical zones throughout the province, each represented by a Zone Director.
 Directors are elected on a two year term by the trappers and Local Fur Councils within the Zone.
 Alternate Directors are appointed by our Board to assist with representation of the trappers.
 (Zone Directors List)

 - To improve communication with, and encourage activities within all local fur councils;